South Central Training Center

-Canine Companions for Independence South Central Region is the sixth and newest region.
+Canine Companions for Independence South Central Region opened in 2015 to serve the state of Texas.
 The Kinkeade Campus at Baylor Scott & White Health is located in Irving, Texas, and is the first assistance dog program to partner with a healthcare system.
-The campus is named for United States District Judge Ed Kinkeade, who took the lead in bringing this partnership together for the formation of a campus to serve the state of Texas.
+The campus is named for United States District Judge Ed Kinkeade, who took the lead in bringing this partnership together.
 We look forward to continuing to enhance lives through our wonderful assistance dogs in the Lone Star State.

 There are numerous ways to get involved with Canine Companions:

 - Click here to make a donation.

 - Click here to learn more about our events.

 - Click here to request a presentation for your group by a Canine Companions representative.

 Canine Companions is closely monitoring developments with the coronavirus (COVID-19).
 We are taking precautions to limit its effect on our operations, including cancelling or postponing large group events and non-essential activities, including most travel, public campus tours and on-campus group activities.
 Our campus is currently closed to visitors and volunteers.
 Please be patient with us as we may reschedule some appointments and activities.
 We look forward to being able to see you and serve you in our usual fashion as soon as possible!

 Michelle Davison, Executive Director | Bryan Harding, Senior Development Director | Laura Gray, Volunteer Coordinator | Courtney Craig, Public Relations & Marketing Coordinator | Katie Adams, Development Associate | Lisa Sawyers, Office Manager | Dan Rollings, Program Director | Becca Bell, Puppy Program Manager | Alexandra Walch, Client Services Program Manager